‘Ōhia ‘Ai – Mountain Apples

 When will our giant mountain apple tree fruit?

-We have a beautiful tree that we’ve watched grow from 3 feet to over 12 in the last few years.
-A few flowers, but never any fruit.
+We have a beautiful tree that we’ve watched grow from 3 feet to over 15 in the last few years.
+A few flowers, and now finally its first fruit!
 It’s said it can grow up to 60 feet tall with trunk circumference of 15 feet.
-ARGH!
+Here’s a shot of the fruit.
+We’re so excited!

 The Mountain Apple, known as ‘Ōhia ‘Ai in Polynesian, is scientifically named Syzygium malaccense (L.) Merr. & Perry and belongs to the Myrtaceae or Myrtle family.
 It was introduced to to Hawaii as a canoe crop by early Polynesians.